navapbc/template-application-nextjs/docs/decisions/app/0004-uswds-in-react.md

 ## Decision Outcome

-Use the existing open source [`react-uswds` library](https://github.com/trussworks/react-uswds), to avoid reinventing the wheel and because it's overall a well-built and maintained library.
+Add [`react-uswds`](https://github.com/trussworks/react-uswds) as a template dependency, making it available to all teams who use the template.
+The primary reasons are to avoid reinventing the wheel and because it's overall a well-built and maintained library.

 ## Pros and Cons of the Options <!-- optional -->